azavea/raster-vision/docs/examples.rst

 Step 6: Predict on new imagery
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After running an experiment, a **model bundle** is saved into ``$root_uri/bundle/``.
 This can be used to make predictions on new images.
-See the :ref:`rv2_model zoo` section for more details.
+See the :ref:`model zoo` section for more details.

 Visualization using QGIS
 -------------------------

 To visualize a Raster Vision experiment, you can use `QGIS <https://qgis.org/en/site/>`_ to display the imagery, ground truth, and predictions associated with each scene.
 Although it's possible to just drag and drop files into QGIS, it's often more convenient to write a script to do this.
-Here is an example of a `script <https://github.com/azavea/raster-vision/tree/master/rastervision/examples/qgis/spacenet_viz.py>`_ to visualize the results for :ref:`rv2_spacenet vegas`.
+Here is an example of a `script <https://github.com/azavea/raster-vision/tree/master/rastervision/examples/qgis/spacenet_viz.py>`_ to visualize the results for :ref:`spacenet vegas`.

-.. _rv2_spacenet vegas:
+.. _spacenet vegas:

 Semantic Segmentation: SpaceNet Vegas
 --------------------------------------